HItanshu1Rip/HItanshu1Rip/README.md

 - 👀 I’m interested in ...
 Just Learning from here
 - 🌱 I’m currently learning ...
 Diploma Eng.
 Computer Eng.
 - 💞️ I’m looking to collaborate on ...
 Nothing for Now
 - 📫 How to reach me ...
-Fro Nowhere
+From Nowhere
 - 😄 Pronouns: ...
 Hi + tan + shu
 - ⚡ Fun fact: ...
 Is there any Fun Fact Why only I don't know 😅